Gillian Tett: Biography highlights

 More recently, she foresaw the rise of populism, the electoral success of President Trump, and she now warns on the emerging risks posed by certain new types of Fintech — products and services that arise from new types of ‘financial innovation’ and the current lag of effective regulation and governance to manage these activities.

-Gillian’s current book is The Silo Effect: Why Every Organisation Needs to Disrupt Itself to Survive.
-She is the author of the New York Times bestseller Fool’s Gold, the gripping tale of how a team of Wall Street bankers led by J.P.
+She is the author of The Silo Effect: The Peril of Expertise and the Promise of Breaking Down Barriers and the New York Times bestseller Fool’s Gold, the gripping tale of how a team of Wall Street bankers led by J.P.
 Morgan’s CEO Jamie Dimon created the world of ‘shadow banking,’ and then lost control of their creation.
 Fool’s Gold is a vital contribution to our understanding of the worst economic crisis since the Great Depression.
 She also wrote Saving the Sun, about Japan’s financial collapse in the 1990s.
 She was Japan bureau chief for the FT during their ‘lost decade’.
 Gillian’s next book will be about why every CEO (and investor) needs their ‘inner anthropologist’ to make informed decisions.

 Gillian has a PhD in Social Anthropology from Cambridge University, based on research conducted in the former Soviet Union in the early 1990s.
 She speaks French and Russian and has studied Japanese and Tajik.